MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_Data_Analysis_Matplotlib.png" style="width: 500px; height: auto;" />
 </center>

 This is helpful as in a junior data analyst would produce this kind of analysis.
-Notice that ChatGPT still hallucinated.
-Where the table stated OpenAI's valuation for 2015 to be `N/A`, the code was just set to `0.1M` for 2015. **Always read the code.
-If you can't verify it, don't use it.**
+Notice that ChatGPT still hallucinated parts of the response.
+Where the table stated OpenAI's valuation for 2015 to be `N/A`, the code was just set to $\$0.1\text{M}$ for 2015. **Always read the code.
+If you can't verify it, do not use it.**

 Still, let's continue using the data analysis capabilities further and extrapolate them into a prediction for 2030: